**Last Updated 8/9/2018- added 2 new houses and updated photos for all EXISTING houses, along with some updated information.

 5. Residential House: 1827 E. Rich Street: Around 1910-Between 1988-1990: House was listed as vacant and in poor condition in 1988.

-1. Gillard House: 80 N. 17th Street: Pre 1900-Around 1969: Replaced with the Columbus Childcare Center, which was later expanded to fill most of this block and became offices and a school over the years.
+1. Howard Gillard House: 80 N. 17th Street: Around 1870-Around 1969: Replaced with the Columbus Childcare Center, which was later expanded to fill most of this block and became offices and a school over the years.
 The building was demolished to build new residential infill.

 1. Washington Gladden House: 631 E. Town Street: Around 1885-1962: Demolished for the construction of I-71.